schneider-profits/guff/install-prk-linux.md

 From now on the virtual desktop will pop up every time you run a wine or winetricks command.
 This is normal.

+<br/><br/>
-Install fonts and dxvk using winetricks
+Install fonts and dxvk using winetricks (This will take some time to complete)
 ```
 $ WINEPREFIX=~/.wine-prk winetricks allfonts dxvk
 ```

+Note: Strictly speaking, the game doesn't need dxvk, but dgVoodoo2 which we will install later does

+<br/><br/>
 Download the [Linux client for PRK](https://prk-vault.nyc3.digitaloceanspaces.com/launcher/linux.zip)